Home/Energy and Power/Oil and Gas/Global Natural Gas Market

 Regional Analysis

 The Asia-Pacific region is driving global demand growth as China and India expand their domestic gas grids.
 North America is maintaining its position as the dominant global supplier, with record-high production from the Permian Basin supporting a new wave of export terminals.
 Europe is navigating a structural decline in demand while simultaneously building massive import capacity to replace lost pipeline volumes.
+For pipeline gas and LNG combined, Russia accounted for around 12% of total EU gas imports in 2025.
 The Middle East is reinvesting gas revenues into liquefaction expansion to capture market share from declining European producers.

 Company List